Can you get a DWI while parked? Shockingly, you can. Read on to learn how you can get a DWI while parked and what you should do next.

 Two sheriff’s deputies saw the vehicle and assumed it was abandoned.
 When they inspected the car further, they found the driver asleep with the keys in the ignition and the radio on.
 The engine was off.

 The deputies noted the driver’s slurred speech, disheveled clothes, and the smell of alcohol.
-He was charged a DUI while parked soon after.
+He was charged a DWI while parked soon after.

-The ability to psychically control the car was all the driver needed to get a DUI, while parked.
+The ability to psychically control the car was all the driver needed to get a DWI, while parked.

 During the trial, the courts told the jury that movement of the car wasn’t needed to be considered driving under the influence.
 As long as the driver had physical control of the car, they were driving.
 The only thing the jury had to figure out was how much control the driver had.